All Capstone eligibility requirements—both academic and non-academic—must be satisfied prior to enrollment in the Capstone course. You must have:

 - Economics of International Development (PADM-GP 2203)

-If you have any questions about your eligibility to enroll in Capstone, please see the Advisement & Resources page, contact your Student Services Program Advisor, or email email@example.com.
+If interested in the Quantitative Analysis Capstone, talk to your faculty advisor as soon as possible.
+If you have any questions about your eligibility to enroll in Capstone, contact your Student Services Program Advisor or email email@example.com.

 Completing requirements over the summer?

-If you are still completing Capstone prerequisites in the summer term prior to Capstone, Academic Services will reserve a seat for you in a Capstone section.
-You will not be issued an enrollment permission number, however, until you email firstname.lastname@example.org with confirmation that all prerequisites have been completed.
-You can read more about Capstone course enrollment on the Registering for Capstone page.
+If you are still completing Capstone prerequisites (courses or PER) in the summer prior to Capstone, you must still apply for Capstone in the spring, and Academic Services will reserve a seat for you in a fall section.
+You will not be issued a permission number, however, until you email firstname.lastname@example.org with confirmation that all prerequisites have been completed.
+You can read more about the Capstone application process on the Applying for Capstone page.

 Professional Experience Requirement (PER)

 By August 1 of the calendar year in which you will begin Capstone, you are required to submit your PER to Wagner’s Office of Career Services (OCS) for approval.
-Your PER position must commence before the first class meeting of your Capstone section (i.e., you do not need to have completed it at the time you submit it for approval).
+You do not need to have fulfilled PER at the time you apply for Capstone in the spring, but your PER position must commence before the first class meeting of your Capstone section.
 If you have questions about PER, please email email@example.com.